-THE STANDING
+THE STANDING (SR)

-NRA Service Rifle Day or concurrently with Practice 3 of the Short Range Rural Contact Assessment during the various Services Skillat-Arms Meetings Distance 100 yards.
+NRA Service Rifle Day or concurrently with Practice 3 of the Short Range Rural Contact Assessment during the various Services Skillat-Arms Meetings

+at 7 mins meetings

+Distance 100 yards.

 Position Standing, then kneeling or squatting.

+No of shots Ten to count.

+Target Fig 12c.

+Scoring 5 and 4.

-Ten to count.
-No of shots Target Fig 12c.
-5 and 4 Scoring Timing Five double exposures of three seconds up, two seconds down and three seconds up at irregular intervals over a period of two minutes.
+Timing Five double exposures of three seconds up, two seconds down and three seconds up at irregular intervals over a period of two minutes.

 HPS 50.

-First Prize A Challenge Cup presented in 1960 by the manufacturers of Senior Service cigarettes and $f{20.00}$ List F. Subsequent Prizes Closed Prizes List D.
+First Prize A Challenge Cup presented in 1960 by the manufacturers of Senior Service cigarettes and $\pounds 20.00$.

+Subsequent Prizes List F.

+Closed Prizes List D.

+P.

-- Competitors are to be in the standing alert position with rifles loaded, made ready and safety catches applied. - 2 The first shot in each double exposure is to be fired from the standing position and the second from the kneeling or squatting position.
-Competitors are to return to the standing alert position after each double exposure. - 3 Only two shots may be fired at each double exposure. - 4 Scores will be communicated to the firing point and spotting discs shown for 25 seconds. - 5 Ties will be counted out in accordance with Para 505 on the Secretary of State for War, Stephens and Wantage competitions.
+- 1 Competitors are to be in the standing alert position with rifles loaded, made ready and safety catches applied. - 2 The first shot in each double exposure is to be fired from the standing position and the second from the kneeling or squatting position.
+Competitors are to return to the standing alert position after each double exposure. - 3 Only two shots may be fired at each double exposure. - 4 Scores will be communicated to the firing point and spotting discs shown for 25 seconds.